tr0nucf/oscp-8/vulnhub-vms/03-kioptrix-03.md

 Browsing around the site we can see a blog and a login portal.

 The portal states that it is:
-> Proudly running on LotusCMS
+> Proudly powered by LotusCMS

 A simple `searchsploit` on this CMS reveals the following: https://www.rapid7.com/db/modules/exploit/multi/http/lcms_php_exec.

-We used Metasploit to gain a meterpreter shell like follows:
+We used Metasploit to gain a Meterpreter shell like follows:

 ```
 use exploit/multi/http/lcms_php_exec